juliors1/Drum-kit/README.md

 # Drum-kit
-A drum kit to make cool beats to listen to; using HTML 5, CSS, and JavaScript.
+A drum kit to make cool beats; using HTML 5, CSS, and JavaScript.